davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 underplated duplex of Farallon plate oceanic crustal nappes that accreted during Franciscan subduction [@fig:neogene_sections|c].

-### The origin of the Isabella seismic anomaly
+Studies proposing a deep Monterey plate stalled slab [e.g. @Furlong1989;

-Studies proposing a horizontally-translated slab projecting eastward beneath the San Andreas fault [e.g. @Pikser2012; @Wang2013] typically propose a steeply dipping eastward extension corresponding to the high-wave speed anomaly of the southern Sierra Nevada-Great Valley region [@fig:context], commonly called the “Isabella anomaly”.
+@Pikser2012] have suggested that translation of the Monterey plate along the San Andreas system entailed significant sub-horizontal fault segments that accommodated dextral displacements.
+As of yet, however, all seismically imaged segments of the transform system have been shown to be steeply oriented [@Dietz1990; @Brocher1999; @Yan2005; @Titus2007; @Yan2007; @Ozacar2009].
+These studies typically propose a steeply dipping eastward extension corresponding to the high-wave speed anomaly of the southern Sierra Nevada-Great Valley region [@fig:context], commonly called the “Isabella anomaly”.

 Seismological and geodynamic studies show that the Isabella anomaly is derived primarily from the convectively